lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Custom virtual or in person seminars
 ------------------------------------

 In addition to the virtual seminars and the publicly available recordings, additional requests for custom hands-on activities (virtual or in person) can be considered.
 Due to the limited resources, priority will be given to requests from scientists at small and/or underserved institutions (SUIs).
+Requests sent at least 6 weeks in advance are more likely to be accommodated.

 **Example requests:**

-* Group "onboarding" (account set ups, learning about Rubin in general, learning about specific resources) for students at PUIs.
+* Group "onboarding" (account set ups, learning about Rubin in general, learning about specific resources) for, e.g., students at PUIs.
-* Invitations to provide virtual or in person tutorials related to DP0 at a workshop.
+* Invitations to provide virtual or in person tutorials related to DP0 at, e.g., a workshop.

-To broaden the participation of the Rubin community in the activity:
+To broaden the participation of the Rubin community in the activity, one or both of the following should be adopted.

 * The request should have a specific plan to include scientists and/or students at SUIs.
 For example, the activity could take place at a SUI or include funding access to the activity for scientists from SUIs.
-* The main activity, not including q&a, should be recorded and made publicly available to be linked on this page.
+* The main activity (not including Q&A), should be recorded and made publicly available to be linked on this page.
 Alternatively, the recording can be shared to be posted by the Community Science Team.
-* Requests sent at least 6 weeks in advance are more likely to be accommodated.

-Contact method: Contact Melissa Graham (mlg3k@uw.edu) or send a direct message to the Community Science Team via the Rubin Community Forum.
+Contact method: Contact Melissa Graham (mlg3k@uw.edu) or send a direct message to the `Community Science Team <https://community.lsst.org/g/CST>`_ via the Rubin Community Forum.

 .. _Delegate-Homepage-Delegate-Activities: